 I am married.
-Can I attend Empowered To Connect Train-the-Trainer without my spouse?
+Can I attend Empowered to Connect Train-the-Trainer without my spouse?

 We require couples to participate in and attend ETC Train-the-Trainer together because we want to prepare and equip couples to teach other couples (as well as single parents).
 We believe it is important to engage both mom and dad with this training (see our explanation of why require married couples to attend training together), and so we believe it is critical to train couples as trainers to incorporate the perspectives and roles of both moms and dads.
-Having trained over 80 couples as parent trainers to date, we have found that couples are most effective in training other couples.
+Having trained right at 200 couples as parent trainers to date, we have found that couples are most effective in training other couples.

 I am single.
-Can I attend Empowered To Connect Train-the-Trainer?
+Can I attend Empowered to Connect Train-the-Trainer?

 I am an adoptive or foster parent and I am primarily looking for training to help me be a better parent.
-Is Empowered To Connect Train-the-Trainer right for me?
+Is Empowered to Connect Train-the-Trainer right for me?

 I am an adoption/foster care professional.
-Can I attend Empowered To Connect Train-the-Trainer?
+Can I attend Empowered to Connect Train-the-Trainer?

-How much of a commitment is Empowered To Connect Train-the-Trainer?
+How much of a commitment is Empowered to Connect Train-the-Trainer?

-Why is “homework” required as part of Empowered To Connect Train-the-Trainer?
+Why is homework required as part of Empowered to Connect Train-the-Trainer?

-There is only one way for us to transmit all of the information that we believe is needed to prepare you to teach the Empowered To Connect Parent Training to other parents, and that is to ask participants to complete a series of homework assignments over the seven weeks leading up to the three-day in-class training.
+There is only one way for us to transmit all of the information that we believe is needed to prepare you to teach the Empowered to Connect Parent Training to other parents, and that is to ask participants to complete a series of homework assignments over the seven weeks leading up to the three-day in-class training.
 (We actually call the homework “pre-training assignments” (rather than homework) to make you feel a bit better about it all.)

-What is the total cost to attend Empowered To Connect Train-the-Trainer?
+What is the total cost to attend Empowered to Connect Train-the-Trainer?

 I want to take the next step to register for an upcoming Empowered To Connect Train-the-Trainer.
 What should I do?

-Why am I required to complete an assessment questionnaire before being accepted to participate in Empowered To Connect Train-the-Trainer?
+Why am I required to complete an assessment questionnaire before being accepted to participate in Empowered to Connect Train-the-Trainer?